 (H10).
 Previous studies have shown that owners respond favorably to scope alternate proposals and are particularly interested in specific cost estimate data along with value engineering items that can result in project cost savings (Chen et al. 2009, Naoum and Egbu 2015, Sullivan et al. 2010).
 Based on these studies and the content analysis results, scope alternates which included explicit cost estimates were hypothesized to have a positive relationship with evaluation scores (H11).
 Regarding the type of cost impact that each proposed item would bring to the project, it was hypothesized that increased cost impacts would be inversely proportional (H12), decreased cost impacts (H13) would have a direct relationship, and zero cost impacts (free scope items) would have a positive relationship (H14).
-Finally, in terms of schedule impact, it was hypothesized that increased schedule impacts (H16) and zero schedule impacts alternates (H17) would have a direct relationship.
+Finally, in terms of schedule impact, it was hypothesized that increased schedule impacts would have an inverse relationship with owner evaluation scores (H15), whereas decreased schedule impacts (H16) and zero schedule impacts alternates (H17) would have a direct relationship.
 Schedule-related hypotheses were derived from literature sources which highlight owner motivations for schedule acceleration and fast-tracking (Minchin Jr. et al. 2013, Wardani et al. 2006).